ktenzin1/CIS4400_NY_CivilServiceExamScores/Docs/readme.md

-#Data dictionary and data analysis files are stored here.
-Both are excel files
+# Data dictionary (both the original and the updated) and data analysis files (excel) are stored here.